-As I will allude to later, the positive impact of involvement in sport underlines the value of this State support at a time when we are experiencing profound social change in this country.
-Another source of support that may not be widely known is that which has been provided to our flourishing international network by the Department of Foreign Affairs and Trade for many years.
+As I will allude to, the positive impact of involvement in sport underlines the value of this State support at a time when we are experiencing profound social change in the country.
+Another source of support that may not be widely known is that which has been provided for our flourishing international network by the Department of Foreign Affairs and Trade for many years.
 The support and co-operation of the Department in that growth process should be lauded.
 It has led to the State and the GAA working together on a number of overseas initiatives as Gaelic games have become one of the most powerful expressions of Irish identity for those outside Ireland.
-I will elaborate on that later.
+I will elaborate on this point later.

 Rarely, if ever, has the importance of sport been more acute.
 The lure of technology and a less active lifestyle is a temptation that did not occupy the minds of the generation in which I grew up.
 It is a very real issue for the parents of young children today, knowing as we do that the lifestyle patterns formed in early life have a major bearing on the lives we lead thereafter.